haroldoland/tagthiswall/README.md

 This project was originally created to be used with Microsoft Azure MySql In App.
 The files have a section for the Azure In App database connections.
 You can uncomment them to be used on an Azure website, and comment out the non-Azure database connections.<p>

+The createtable.php generates 5 fields:<br />
+PIMARY KEY: Auto Increment field.<br />
+tagger: Holds the "tagger's" name.<br />
+message: Holds the "tag" written.<br />
+location: IP Address of the tagger.<br />
+date: The date of the "tag."<p>

+The location field is not displayed by default, but it is there if you would like to share the IP Adress of those who visit and "tag" your wall.
+Displaying this information to the public may be a cause of concern to some.
+You can eliminate the lines of code that add it to the database if you feel better about that.